evkx/evkx.github.io/content/models/peugot/308/E-308_SW/_index.md

 ## Drivetrain

-Peugot E-308 has a front-wheel drive system supported by one motor on the front axle.
+Peugot E-308 SW has a front-wheel drive system supported by one motor on the front axle.

 The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Torsion Beam](../../../../technology/suspension/#torsion-beam).
 It uses steel springs and hydraulic dampers.
 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 170 mm.